 electrical systems, and safety of the vehicle.

-regulations outlined in the Federal Motor Carriers Regulations Handbook.
+regulations outlined in the Federal Motor Carrier Safety Regulations Handbook.

-- Basic Control: Putting the truck in motion and stopping safely, Backing in a
+10. Basic Control: Putting the truck in motion and stopping safely, backing in a

 straight line, and making right and left turns.